nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `NUS Mod Tracker` and the **Actor** is the `user`, unless specified otherwise)

+#### Database Features

-**Use case: Delete a person**
+**UC1: Delete a Module from the Database**

 **MSS**

-1. User requests to list modules
-2. Mod tracker shows a list of modules
-3. User requests to delete a specific module in the list
+1. User requests to delete a specific module in the list of modules in the database.
-4. Mod tracker deletes the person
-5. User requests to add a module to the list
-6. Mod tracker adds the module
+2. NUS Mod Tracker deletes the module from the database.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case resumes at step 5.

-* 3a.
-The given index is invalid.
+* 1a.
+The given module index is invalid.

-    * 3a1.
-Mod tracker shows an error message.
+    * 1a1.
+NUS Mod Tracker shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 5a.
-The module code given is invalid
-    * 5a1.
-Mod tracker shows an error message.
+#### Academic Plan Features

+**UC2: Add a Module to the Academic Plan**

+**MSS**

+1. User requests to add a specific module to the academic plan.
+2. NUS Mod Tracker adds the module to the academic plan under the specified year and semester.

     Use case ends.

+**Extensions**
+* 1a.
+The given module index or arguments are invalid.
+  * 1a1.
+NUS Mod Tracker shows an error message.

+    Use case resumes at step 1.

+**UC3: Remove a Module from the Academic Plan**

+**MSS**

+1. User requests to remove a specific module from the academic plan.
+2. NUS Mod Tracker removes the module from the academic plan.

+   Use case ends.

+**Extensions**
+* 1a.
+The given module index is invalid.
+  * 1a1.
+NUS Mod Tracker shows an error message.

+    Use case resumes at step 1.
+* 1b.
+The specified module is not in the academic plan.
+  * 1b1.
+NUS Mod Tracker shows an error message.

+    Use case resumes at step 1.

 *{More to be added}*